-Mount Si Natural Resources Conservation Area: This 20,753-acre conservation area owned by the Department of Natural Resources, showcases the 4,167-foot Mount Si.
+Mount Si Natural Resources Conservation Area: This 20,753-acre conservation area owned by the Department of Natural Resources, showcases the 4,167 foot Mount Si.
 The extremely popular Mount Si trail is 4 miles long and has an elevation gain of 3,500 feet.
 The main trailhead, located about three miles from downtown North Bend off Mount Si Road, includes a picnic area, vault toilets, a handicapped accessible loop trail and a large parking area.
-An additional parking lot about 0.5 miles further east provides parking for the Mount Teneriffe trail and other local trails.
-The 2.5-mile Little Si trail, also off the Mount Si Road, leads to the summit of Little Si (elevation gain of 1,250 feet).
+An additional parking lot about 0.5 miles further east provides parking for the Mt.
+Tenerife trail and other local trails.
+The 2.5-mile Little Si trail, also off the Mt.
+Si Road, leads to the summit of Little Si (elevation gain of 1,250 feet).
 Mountain bikes and equestrian uses are permitted on specified roads and trails.
 The Mount Si NRCA provides a sizable area of wildlife habitat.
 It is well known for its herd of mountain goats, which at times can be seen from roads at the base of the Mountain.
 The cliff faces of Mount Si are habitat for the threatened peregrine falcon and at least one nesting pair uses the area.
-Mount Si (qwalbc - mt si) plays a prominent role in the Snoqualmie Tribe's creation story, and this area is one of the most culturally significant for the Snoqualmie People.

-Middle Fork Snoqualmie Natural Resources Conservation Area: This 10,828-acre conservation area owned by the Department of Natural Resources contains extensive lowland and montane forest areas along the Middle Fork Snoqualmie River, protecting wildlife habitat and scenic views, and providing non-motorized recreation opportunities, including the Mailbox Peak and Granite Lakes trails, and several day use areas along the river.
+Middle Fork Snoqualmie Natural Resources Conservation Area: This 10,828-acre conservation area owned by the Department of Natural Resources contains extensive lowland and montane forest areas along the Middle Fork Snoqualmie River, protecting wildlife habitat and scenic views, and providing low-impact recreation opportunities, including the Mailbox Peak and Granite Lakes trails, and several day use areas along the river.